o3de/o3de.org/content/docs/user-guide/components/reference/physx/rigid-body-physics.md

 **Maximum angular velocity**
 Angular velocity is clamped to the specified value.
 Valid values range from **0** to **infinity**.

-**Include non\-simulated shapes in Mass**
+**Include non-simulated shapes in Mass**
-When enabled, non\-simulated shapes will be included in the mass, center of mass, and inertia calculations.
+When enabled, non-simulated shapes will be included in the mass, center of mass, and inertia calculations.

 **Debug draw COM**
 When enabled, the center of mass is displayed for this PhysX rigid body.